 7. Costco is selling Blue Apron meal kits.

 I didn’t learn this one working at Costco—it’s a new initiative—but if you’re looking to save time on meal prep, this is worth knowing about.
 A handful of Costco stores on the West Coast are selling the Blue Apron kits, which make weeknight dinner prep way easier.
-Don’t miss the details!
-Plus, check out even more insider secrets Costco employees won’t tell you.
+If you prefer bite-sized samples to full meals, check out these 21 secrets Costco free sample workers wish you knew.